 Today, many businesses around the world are aware that indeed, climate change is a problem that affects them too.
-Because of this, many decision makers are doing everything they can to help in solving this problem.
+Because of this, many decision-makers are doing everything they can to help in solving this problem.
 One of the things they’re doing is the implementation of a number of sustainable, eco-friendly technologies or projects, such as the use of cloud storage apps to facilitate telecommuting (work from home or elsewhere), carpooling, and the switch to LED and CFL bulbs.
-Another is the implementation of the following initiatives:

 Eco-friendly technologies to fight climate change

 The water supply that reaches most businesses may be steady, safe, and clean, but they also cost much due to the amount of energy that is required to move water from source to processing facility, and from the processing plant to the millions of homes that need it.
 The energy used in the processing and distribution phases also comes from fossil fuels and other less-than-ideal sources, and therefore, using mains water isn’t exactly eco-friendly.

 Enter harvested rainwater, rain directed to a rainwater tank by means of a catchment area and a number of pipes.
 Since rain, in itself, is clean, it should not take much to purify it once more of dirt particles, bacteria, and viruses; you only need to have a number of filters set up in the pipes where the rain goes down, and you should have water that can be used for a number of chores.
 Many of the filters you need in your system do not require energy to run, so it’s safe to say that with a rainwater harvesting system, you get water that’s safe to use without all the wasted energy.